-The second I laid my eyes on a plethora of big wood tile crates, I instantly knew I wanted one for a coffee table!
-Fast forward a few months, this obsession never left and I was too chicken to ask the tile store if they were up for grabs.
-Insert my amazing friend Mikaela- she did the dirty work and called the store.
+The second I laid my eyes on a plethora of big wood tile crates, I knew I wanted one for a coffee table!
+Fast forward a few months and this obsession never left.
+I was too chicken to ask the tile store if they were up for grabs.....insert my amazing friend Mikaela- she did the dirty work and called the store.
 They gave us free reign on any and all crates behind their store!
 If you love this table as much as me, don't be a chicken like me and call your local tile store or Home Depot!

-Just a note- I'll give you the details on my crate, but all crates measure different so adjust your numbers as needed.
+Just a note- I'll give you the details on my crate, but all crates measure different.
+Adjust your numbers as needed.
 You will need to use different size wood for your top if your crate measures different than mine!

 Wood Tile Crate- I got mine from The Tile Shop

 paint (I used white with a satin finish)

 2 1x12x8 pine boards (you will need to adjust this according to your crate size) If you are a newbie and need help figuring these numbers out, don't hesitate sending us an email!